 Cost

 In order to apply green computing that widely, the cost is the biggest challenge.
 The devices which are made for greening IT require a huge cost.
 Along with the end-devices, the servers that can serve the cause of green computing would also need high cost.
-Therefore the cost is also considered to be a high challenge to meet in present and in the future as well.
+Manufacturing and maintenance of such equipment is possible for giants but it is almost impossible for Small Medium Enterprises and low scale businesses to have budget for such high-cost infrastructure.

 Initiatives for Green Computing